PyFilesystem/pyfilesystem/docs/filesystems.rst

 Wrap
 ----
-A collection of wrappers that add new behaviour / features to existing FS instances.
+A collection of wrappers that add new behavior / features to existing FS instances.
 See :mod:`fs.wrapfs`

 Zip